adamalbsoul/teamsnake/index.md

 # 🧚👨🐍🧟
 # Rules
 Players shuffle the cards and then each player takes 1 card.
 The card determines the player character.
 There are 4 characters- Human, Zombie, Fairy and Snake.
-The players keep it a secret which team they are.
+The players keep it a secret which character they are.

 ## Accusing
 If another player suspects that another player is bluffing, he/she can call him/her out.
 The acccused player must then reveal their card.